top of page

 Locations

-Over the duration of this project, Simon Hill will visit all of Bulmer’s 15 northern towns and cities (shown below in CAPITALS) plus an additional 20 (35 locations in total) that will provide a more complete picture of the North as its exists today:
+Over the duration of this year-long project, Simon Hill will visit all of John Bulmer’s 15 northern towns and cities (shown below in CAPITALS) plus an additional 20 that will provide a more complete picture of the North as its exists today:

 Northumberland Ashington